We aspire to be a great school of public policy for the 21st Century and to be recognized as a leader in our field.

 We have a vibrant and diverse community of scholars, teachers, administrators and students.
 We draw strength from a variety of disciplines, perspectives and personal backgrounds.
 We pride ourselves on the richness of our community.
 We recognize that to produce research that matters and to empower and inspire future leaders, we must embrace diversity.
 Indeed, it is the source of our strength.
 Learn more about our Committee on Diversity, Equity & Inclusion.

-Our distinguished faculty includes 5 members of National Academies, 19 who hold distinguished chairs, and accomplished professionals such as former senior civilian attorney for the U.S. Army Tom Taylor and former Facebook executive Matt Perault.
+Our distinguished faculty includes 5 members of National Academies, 19 who hold distinguished chairs, and accomplished professionals who hold the role of "professors of the practice."

 Our teaching is of the highest caliber.
 We equip future and current policy leaders with the skills, knowledge and experiences that empower and inspire them to make a positive difference in the world.